Jason Clement | Instructor

 3033 Rathbone Hall

-Dr. Jason Clement joined the MNE department this fall as a new Instructor.
+Dr. Jason Clement joined the MNE department Fall 2018 as a new Instructor.
 Originally from Michigan, Clement studied mechanical engineering at Oakland University, where he completed his bachelors of science in engineering in 2010.
 Undergraduate co-operative education and research experience led him to pursue graduate studies at the University of Tennessee, where he received a graduate research fellowship through the NSF EPSCoR program.
 Clement completed his master’s in 2013 and doctorate in 2016, both in mechanical engineering.
 His research has primarily focused on the investigation of heat and mass transport in electrochemical power systems via distributed diagnostic techniques.

 Dr. Clement has extensive prior experience teaching undergraduate fluid mechanics, thermodynamics, and mechanics of materials, and enjoys mentoring students through their own academic pursuits.
 He is enthusiastic about training future engineers and aims to equip them with the problem-solving skills necessary to address engineering challenges of the future.